Literacy Data, Assessment and Practice (Secondary)

 Through a supportive, online environment and by actively engaging in learning activities based on the latest learning theory, you will build your pedagogical knowledge and skills to support the use of reliable and effective literacy data at your school.

-Designed for secondary educators in Victorian government schools.
+Designed for teachers in Victorian government secondary schools.

 Over 7 months, you will engage in and contribute to: